SYGong/sygong.github.io/_posts/2019-01-22-a-practical-evaluation-of-radio-signal-strength-for-ranging-based-localization.md

 [Article][article_link]

 ## Synopsis
-Radio signal strength (RSS) is notorious for being a noisy signal that is difficult to use for ranging-based localization.
-In this study, we demonstrate that RSS can be used to localize a multi-hop sensor network. quantify the effects of various environmental factors.
-However, we also show that this result is highly sensitive to subtle environmental factors such as the grass height, radio enclosure, and elevation of the nodes from the ground.
+Quantify the effects of various environmental factors to RSS. localization RSS ranging-based  multi-hop sensor network in special environment and device setup.

+## Multi-hop
+in which nodes use RSS to estimate distances to other nodes and can localize themselves even while being multiple hops from the nearest anchor node.

 ## Quantities
 Quantify the effects of environmental factors on RSS.